btc-fan/nil-assignment/README.md

 While the following benchmarking script provides a solid foundation for evaluating zk-SNARK compilation and proof generation, several areas can be enhanced to improve usability and functionality:

-- **Parallel Execution**: Implementing parallel processing for independent tasks could significantly reduce the overall benchmarking time.
+- **Parallel Execution** - Implementing parallel processing for independent tasks could significantly reduce the overall benchmarking time.
-- **User Interface Enhancement**: Incorporating a graphical user interface (GUI) or a more interactive command-line interface could make the tool more accessible to users unfamiliar with command-line operations.
+- **User Interface Enhancement** - Incorporating a graphical user interface (GUI) or a more interactive command-line interface could make the tool more accessible to users unfamiliar with command-line operations.
-- **Extended Error Handling and Validation**: Adding more comprehensive error checks and validations for user inputs and system configurations can prevent common pitfalls and guide users more effectively.
+- **Extended Error Handling and Validation** - Adding more comprehensive error checks and validations for user inputs and system configurations can prevent common pitfalls and guide users more effectively.
-- **Customization and Configuration Options**: Allowing users to customize benchmark parameters and configurations through a configuration file or command-line arguments could cater to advanced use cases.
+- **Customization and Configuration Options** - Allowing users to customize benchmark parameters and configurations through a configuration file or command-line arguments could cater to advanced use cases.

 ## Notes